obouchari/obouchari/README.md

   </table>
 </div> -->

 <!-- ## I'm a Developer, and Teacher!
 - 🥳 I Just released a new course [Real world jamstack](https://realworldjamstack.dev/)
-- 🌱 I’m currently learning everything JAMstack 🤣
+- 🌱 I'm currently learning everything JAMstack 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm looking to collaborate with other content creators
 - ⚡ Fun fact: I love BBQ -->

 ### Connect with me: